 3 Jul 2014

 Yarrow is a lovely wildflower.
-You can find it growing on roadsides, fencerows, fields and meadows, the white bobbing flowerheads buzzing with butterflies and bees.
-It is often overlooked and that is rather unfortunate, as it is also one of the most useful, potent herbal allies that I can think of!
+You can find it growing on roadsides, fencerows, fields, and meadows, the white bobbing flowerheads buzzing with butterflies and bees.
+It is often overlooked and that is rather unfortunate, as it is a natural support and one of the most useful, potent herbal allies that I can think of!

 This plant is a do-it-all for flu and fever!
 Yarrow is both an anti-inflammatory as well as being antimicrobial.
-It reduces pain, is an anti-catarrhal, relaxes circulation, and is a mild sedative, too.
+It is a natural support for pain, is an anti-catarrhal, relaxes circulation, and is a mild sedative, too.

 Yarrow infusion is most effective when taken at the onset of the flu symptoms, but it can also help before the problem starts.
 Do not take yarrow daily for more than two weeks, even less if there are known liver weaknesses.